donaldssh/elearning-crawler-unipd/README.md

-# Kaltura crawler elearning DEI
+# Kaltura crawler elearning unipd

 ### SETUP
 - The web crawler need to sign in the elearning, so you have to set you email and password inside `pwd.asd` as shown.
 In the first line you have to set the email, and in the second line you have to set the password.